 The scope and severity of impacts from cookstoves, heatstoves, and kerosene lamps on the health and environment of nearly half of the world’s population necessitate an immediate and concerted response from the global research, policy, and donor communities.
-Wide-scale adoption of clean/low-emission and efficient cookstoves, heatstoves, and fuels and off-grid lighting can mitigate climate change by reducing carbon dioxide emissions from non-sustainable harvesting of biomass, and by lowering emissions of short-lived climate pollutants such as methane, carbon monoxide, black carbon.
-Global adoption of clean/low-emission household energy solutions would also reduce air pollution, loss of habitat and biodiversity, and help slow forest degradation.
+Wide-scale adoption of clean, low-emission and efficient cookstoves, heatstoves, and fuels and off-grid lighting can mitigate climate change by reducing carbon dioxide emissions from non-sustainable harvesting of biomass, and by lowering emissions of short-lived climate pollutants such as methane and black carbon.
+Global adoption of clean and low-emission household energy solutions would also reduce air pollution, loss of habitat and biodiversity, and help slow forest degradation.

-While there are several high-profile initiatives to address the use of traditional cookstoves, heatstoves, and open fires, none have a truly integrated “household” approach and specific focus on reducing short-lived climate pollutant emissions from household energy.
-The Coalition’s work on domestic heating, cooking, and lighting as a significant contributor to global climate change is an important step in reducing pollutant emissions that will help address gaps in the climate mitigation efforts and effectiveness of other international, regional, and national clean/low-emission cooking, heating and lighting initiatives.
+While there are several global initiatives to address the use of traditional cookstoves, heatstoves, and open fires, none have a truly integrated “household” approach and focus on reducing short-lived climate pollutant emissions.
+The Coalition’s work on household energy as a significant contributor to global climate change is an important step in addressing these gaps in climate mitigation efforts and increasing the effectiveness of other clean and low-emission cooking, heating and lighting initiatives.

 The Household Energy Initiative aims to play a critical role in:

 The initiative focuses on four key components designed to leverage the ongoing research and market mobilization activities of co-leads and other Coalition partners, specifically: